 Natalie Sutherland was born and raised in Edinburgh, Scotland.
 She is the daughter of British actress & director Althea Dando and Mr John Sutherland.
 Starting in the theatre, Natalie's mother was directing a show, when one of the young girls couldn't perform at the last minute.
 Ms. Dando asked her daughter to step in for that night's performance.
 Natalie, already quite the little business woman, agreed to do the performance, only if her mother would agree to buy her the roller-skates she wanted.
 The agreement was in place and Natalie stepped on to perform.
 She was won over by the lights, stage, audience and the magic that happened that evening on that stage.
 Natalie continued performing in theatre for the next ten years, taking her into commercials and then film.
 A dancer of 15 years, Natalie reveled in Musicals, such as 'Gypsy', 'Grease', and 'Oliver' to name a few.
 Making the leap to Hollywood was the best thing Natalie ever did.
 Landing a role in 'Oliver' for Paramount Studios theatre department had her performing for Prince Edward and starring alongside 'Ugly Betty's' America Ferrera.
 Natalie then landed a role in the award winning 'Trainspotting', which was nominated for 2 LA Drama Critics Awards and extending from a 6 week run to a 6 month run.
 She then went on to TV, commercials and film in Los Angeles, starring as the lead in Shadow Entertainment/Full Moon Productions worldwide blockbuster movie 'Birth Rite' and the festival comedic hit "fxxxen' Americans" opposite her friend and co-star Grant Show.

 Natalie studied both directing & acting under the guide of the brilliant Milton Katselas and continued on her directing study with mentor Howie Deutch.
-She worked with Milton for 8 years and took what she learned to The Odyssey theatre here in Los Angeles in Donald Margulies’ Pulitzer prize winning play “Collected Stories” and then over the seas for a 4 week run in the UK.
+She worked with Milton for 9 years and took what she learned onto the stage at The Odyssey Theatre here in LA, in Donald Margulies’ Pulitzer prize winning play “Collected Stories” which she produced and starred in.
+Natalie then took the play overseas for a 4 week run in the UK.